jmunzer/bulk_tools/README.md

     http://yorksj.rl.talis.com/lists/5AF6B766-325D-A542-5837-7AD6DC4F703E

+Item IDs can be acquired from the TARL 'All List Items' report by grabbing the unique ID from the end of each Item Link:

 ## Report Files

-- Report files are under the name and root folder of ./output.log
+- Report files are under the name and src folder of each respective function (\item \del \para) of ./output.log
-- If you extracted the tool to the suggestioned location in the above steps, this will be: c:\xampp\htdocs\para_upd-master\src\output.log
+- If you extracted the tool to the suggestioned location in the above steps, this will be: c:\xampp\htdocs\para_upd-master\item\src\output.log